Spinach and Ricotta Cannelloni – An Easy Dinner Idea

 Keep in mind that if you make fresh pasta, it will weigh around 400g, so the above values multiply at least four times.
 Homemade pasta is yummier, but it adds to calories.

-What you need for six portions of Spinach and Ricotta Cannelloni:
+What you need for six portions of Cannelloni with spinach and Ricotta:

 One pack dry cannelloni (26 tubes)